 Colorectal cancer represents a significant burden of illness in Canada as the second most common cause of cancer-related deaths.
 The majority of patients with mCRC present with unresectable metastatic colorectal cancer. pERC noted that the current standard of care and most relevant comparator in the first-line treatment of unresectable metastatic colorectal cancer is bevacizumab plus FOLFIRI or bevacizumab plus FOLFOX.
-The pCODR Clinical Guidance Panel considered that a large majority of patients will still die of their disease, therefore, there remains a need for more effective therapies.
-Although pERC was unable to conclude that there is a net clinical benefit of cetuximab as a first-line therapy for all patients with wild type K-RAS mCRC, pERC considered that there may be a clinical need for cetuximab as a first-line therapy in patients who are intolerant to, or have a contraindication to bevacizumab and require an effective therapy.
+The pCODR Clinical Guidance Panel considered that a large majority of patients will still die of mCRC Therefore, there remains a need for more effective therapies.
+Although pERC was unable to conclude that there is a net clinical benefit of cetuximab as a first-line therapy for all patients with wild type K-RAS mCRC, pERC acknowledged that there is a clinical need for cetuximab as a first-line therapy in patients who are intolerant to, or have a contraindication to bevacizumab and require an effective therapy.